 World Total Passenger Traffic: History and Forecasts Used with permission from the International Civil Aviation Organization (ICAO).53 With the dramatic growth forecast in aviation over the next 20 years, the challenge of reducing greenhouse emissions produced by the industry will grow in lockstep with revenue passenger miles and revenue ton miles.
 In our next edition, we will examine efforts underway to mitigate airline emissions and the commitments the industry is making to limit its contribution to climate change.
 Author: Jeff Overton Editors: Daniel Bresette and Carol Werner This fact sheet is available electronically (with hyperlinks and endnotes) at www.eesi.org/papers.
 The Environmental and Energy Study Institute (EESI) is a non-profit organization founded in 1984 by a bipartisan Congressional caucus dedicated to finding innovative environmental and energy solutions.
 EESI works to protect the climate and ensure a healthy, secure, and sustainable future for America through policymaker education, coalition building, and policy development in the areas of energy efficiency, renewable energy, agriculture, forestry, transportation, buildings, and urban planning.
-ENDNOTES 1 Boeing.
-2019.
-Commercial Market Outlook.
-2019 - 2038.
+Note: This fact sheet was published in October 2019, but was slightly revised in September 2021 to include more up-to-date information about the overall climate impact of aviation.
+Previously, commercial aviation was thought to be responsible for approximately 5 percent of the world's climate-warming problem.
+Newer research, using the metric "effective radiative forcing," concludes aviation accounted for 3.5 percent of total anthropogenic climate warming in 2011, and likely in 2018 as well.
+According to the Intergovernmental Panel on Climate Change (IPCC), effective radiative forcing is a more accurate metric than radiative forcing as it is "a better indicator of global mean temperature response."
+Scientists continue to acknowledge uncertainty in determining the influence of non-CO2 factors in aviation's overall climate impact.
+ENDNOTES 9 EPA.
+2017.
+Regulations for Greenhouse Gas Emissions from Aircraft.